 I received a certificate in CBT from Boston University.
 I enhanced my expertise in Cognitive Therapy by becoming a Certified Diplomate of the Academy of Cognitive Therapy, a world-renowned association founded by leading clinicians, educators, and researchers in the field of cognitive therapy.
 I am also a graduate of the International OCD Foundation’s Behavior Therapy Training Institute.

-In addition to working with my clients, I enjoy sharing my knowledge and experience with my colleagues and other professionals by conducting professional by conducting professional workshops on CBT, trauma, eating disorders, and self-harm.
+In addition to working with my clients, I enjoy sharing my knowledge and experience with my colleagues and other professionals by conducting professional workshops on topics which include CBT, trauma, eating disorders, and OCD.

 Karen Chinca, LICSW